 | Sulfur & Sulfate Springs

 Sulfur springs contain hydrogen sulfide.
-This type of springs is easily identifiable by a distinctive strong smell of rotten eggs.
+This type of spring is easily identifiable by a distinctive strong smell of rotten eggs.
 Sulfur accounts for approximately 0.25% of the human body composition, most concentrated in keratin - structural protein, making up skin, hair, and nails.
-Also, it maintains proper collagen production and extremely beneficial for overall skin health, and known as a "beauty mineral".
+Also, it maintains proper collagen production and extremely beneficial for overall skin health, and is known as a "beauty mineral".

 The gas sulfur dioxide has an antibacterial property that helps kill viruses and germs, relieving respiratory and skin diseases.
 Sulfur-rich water and sulfur mud are used to treat arthritis pain and rheumatism.
 In Europe, sulfur-rich water is prescribed to treat gynecological problems, psoriasis, dermatitis, and fungal infections.

 Sulfate springs water is characterized by the presence of a sulfate anion with different cations.
 Sulfated water may contain combinations of magnesium sulfate, sodium sulfate, and calcium sulfate compounds.
 Sulfate waters improve digestion, relieve constipation symptoms, treat kidney and liver disorders.
 Also, such waters are prescribed as an inhalation to treat respiratory infections.
-Water is considered sulfate if it contains over 200 ppm of sulfate ions.
+Water is called sulfate if it contains over 200 ppm of sulfate ions.

 | Salty or Saline Springs

 Salty waters are rich in chlorides, combining with sodium, calcium, potassium, and magnesium.
 Sodium chloride is a major salt of many hot springs that also called saline.
 Typically, saline water has a neutral pH, about 7.
-This water is not recommended for drinking on a low-sodium diet but considered to be beneficial for bathing.
+This water is not recommended for drinking on a low-sodium diet but is considered to be beneficial for bathing.
 Similar to seawater, salty water is known to be a muscle relaxant, beneficial for arthritis pain, skin diseases, respiratory problems, as well as for beauty and cosmetic applications.

 Well-known for thousands of years for its healing properties, the Dead Sea is one of the examples of the hypersaline lake with 34 percent salinity, containing chlorides of magnesium (51%), sodium (30%), calcium (14%), and potassium (5%).